Every Breath Is Mine To Take

 【ᴡᴀʀɴɪɴɢ ғᴏʀ ᴅʀᴜɢ ᴜsᴇ/ᴀʙᴜsᴇ, ᴏᴠᴇʀᴅᴏsᴇ, ᴀɴᴅ ɴᴇᴀʀ ᴅᴇᴀᴛʜ】

-The early-setting sun of winter was a disorienting thing, and walking the long way back to the car from the movie theatre kept feeling like a wild late-night excursion despite it only being just past 6.
+The early-setting sun of winter was a disorienting thing, and walking the long way back to the car from the movie theatre kept feeling a little like a wild late-night excursion despite it only being just past 6.
 The sky had just barely gone orangey-pink when they went in, but now the city was ink-dark between the street-lights and neon.
-Athena fought a nervous giggle in her chest; she wasn’t too fond of the particular neighborhood they were being forced to walk through, and she cast Kato a half-accusatory look.
+Athena cast Kato a half-accusatory look as he passed her, having hung back briefly to ash his post-movie smoke; it seemed she wasn’t too fond of the particular neighborhood they were being forced to walk through.

 “No, you see, that’s what I mean!
 You like murder stuff that only plays at creepy, niche theatres in East Flatbush—”